H G HireGauge Speak with our team

 In 1978, four federal agencies — the EEOC, the Department of Labor, the Department of Justice, and the Civil Service Commission — jointly published the Uniform Guidelines on Employee Selection Procedures.
 It's federal regulation, codified at 29 CFR Part 1607.
 Forty-seven years later, it's still the document every court reaches for when an employer's hiring test is challenged.

-The Uniform Guidelines apply to any selection procedure used to make employment decisions — hires, promotions, terminations, transfers.
+The Uniform Guidelines apply to any selection procedure used to make employment decisions.
 A "selection procedure" includes formal tests, interviews, reference checks, application forms, performance evaluations, and informal scoring systems.
 Anything that affects who gets the job.

 The Guidelines don't ban any particular method.
 They impose one core requirement: if your selection procedure causes adverse impact on a protected group, you have to be able to prove it's job-related and consistent with business necessity.
 No proof, no defense.